 I truly enjoyed your workshop.
 The experience expanded my perspective and I have not felt this level of excitement since I started in photography.
 The best workshop of the dozen that I have attended.

 The workshop will begin on Friday evening at 7P.M.
 It will continue from 8:30 A.M.
 Saturday until well into the night, and on Sunday from about 9:00 A.M. until approximately 4:30 P.M.
 There is an option for the attendees working digitally that continues later into Sunday evening and then from 9:00 A.M. to 4:30 P.M.
 Monday afternoon.

 Our workshops are intense.
 Our objective is to help you develop your skills and give you the tools to make the best photographs you possibly can.
 We will try to teach you everything we know about the fine art of black and white photography, both visually and technically.
 We have no secrets.

-On Friday evening we take a preliminary look at your photographs followed by a discussion of our own work and the visual things that go into its making.
+We take a preliminary look at your photographs followed by a discussion of our own work and the visual things that go into its making.

-On Saturday morning we take our cameras into the field and demonstrate how we work.
+Saturday Morning we take our cameras into the field and demonstrate how we work.
 During this time we work with each person individually and demonstrate a creative way to use a camera that will, in all likelihood, expand your way of working.
 Although we will be using an 8×10 camera for this demonstration, this is valuable regardless of format.
 There will be time for you to make your own pictures.